 What Kind Of Website Can I Build With Weebly?

-Weebly offers both personal and ecommerce functions.
-Therefore, you can build just about any type of business and personal website with this web builder.
+Weebly offers both personal and e-commerce functions.
+Therefore, you can build just about any type of business and a personal website with this web builder.

 Can I Use A Domain I Purchased Elsewhere With Weebly?

-You can only purchase domains from a third party registrar for your Weebly site if you’re a paid subscriber on the Starter, Pro, or Business plan.
+You can only purchase domains from a third party registrar for your Weebly site if you’re a paid subscriber on the Pro, Business, or Business Plus plan.

 Does Weebly Allow For The Creation Of Mobile Friendly Websites?